adolfoggc/encyclopedia/README.md

 ## Description
+The main objective of this app is to train my React Skills and use as many feats as possible as an portifolio of my studies.

-This is a project that aims to store information I consider relevant to my studies.
+Also, this is a project aims to store information I consider relevant to my studies.

-I will use as many feats as possible that contribute to this project.

-I will purposefully not use a database, as I may wish to have this information anywhere.

 No information stored here is definitive, as knowledge is built over time and through experience.

+I will purposefully not use a database just to have an "always ready" application

 ### Feats Applied